 Hip replacement.
 This isn’t commonly done for AS.
 Your doctor may recommend it if arthritis has damaged your hip joints so that you have trouble walking and moving and are in pain even with medication.
 Artificial replacement joints may restore some, but not all, of your range of motion.

 How it’s done: Your doctor replaces the damaged joints with metal, ceramic, or hard plastic to form an artificial hip.
+In some cases, it may be done robotically.
 The operation may last several hours.
 You may stay in the hospital for 1-2 days.

 Risks With Surgery